XIN1XIN1XIN/XIN1XIN1XIN/paid-tools.md

 # to buy paid tools

-go to my sellix https://sellix.io/XINSELLS
+buy the github paid tools product ( https://xinsells.sellix.io/product/6210bbba6b347 )

-then buy the github paid tools product and it will give u a username after u get the username text XIN#0002 on discord to get your password and change your username
+it will give u a username after u get the username text XIN#0002 on discord to get your password and change your username